-- Maximize active frontages by locating non-active uses such as exit stairs, service spaces and service doors away from primary frontages (e.g. street). - Avoid overt security at storefronts, such as bars on windows and bollards at storefronts.
-Consider less intrusive security measures, such as roll away security gates or use of landscaping planter pots to deter access. - Conceal drive aisle or drive-through queuing lanes from the retail street frontage by means such as landscaping, building placement or trellises.
+- Avoid storefronts set back behind columned arcades that reduce retail visibility. - Maximize active frontages by locating non-active uses such as exit stairs, service spaces and service doors away from primary - · Avoid overt security at storefronts, such as bars on windows and bollards at storefronts.
+Consider less intrusive security measures, such as roll away security gates or use of landscaping planter pots to deter access. - · Conceal drive aisle or drive-through queuing lanes from the retail street frontage by means such as landscaping, building